JBallin/boggle/README.md

 **Objective**

-Make as many words as you can before the 3 minute timer runs out.
-Can you beat your high score?
+Make as many words as you can!

 **Rules**